Ganon's Castle Walkthrough

 Boss room in Ocarina of Time

-Opening the door at the top of the stairs will trigger an event, after which the boss fight will begin.
-Make sure you are prepared before opening the door.
-If you want to leave Ganon's Castle to restock, play a warp song.
+Opening the door at the top of the stairs starts the boss fight.
+Make sure you're prepared before entering.
+If you need to restock, use a warp song to leave Ganon's Castle.

 Be Sure to Save